 South Florida’s abundance of shipping traffic and large suburban areas make it a significant target for the illicit drug trade.
 Drug trafficking from foreign sources gives Miami a high drug availability.
 Florida, as a whole, has a significant public health problem when it comes to substance use disorders.

-According to the 2018 annual report from Florida’s Medical Examiners Commission, 12,008 deaths were investigated by medical examiners and found to involve common substances of abuse.
-There were 5,576 opioid-related deaths in the state in 2018.
+According to the 2019 annual report from Florida’s Medical Examiners Commission, 12,574 deaths were investigated by medical examiners and found to involve common substances of abuse.
+There were 6,128 opioid-related deaths in the state in 2019.
 Of those, 2,703 involved the powerful synthetic opioid fentanyl.
+Of these, 260 investigated deaths in Miami were found to involve fentanyl.
+It was the cause of death in 227 of those cases.
 Fentanyl is an opioid that’s powerful enough to kill the average adult in a dose as small as 2 mg (milligrams).
 Some drug dealers mix it with heroin and other drugs to increase its potency, often without the user’s knowledge.
 This has led to an increase in fatal overdoses.

 Depressants were also widely used and found in overdose deaths.
 Alcohol is the most common substance of misuse in the country and in the state.
 It was present in 5,140 investigated deaths in 2018.
 Other depressants like prescription benzodiazepines are commonly misused for their alcohol-like intoxicating effects.